- Normal precautions

 The Bulgarian police request that anyone who experiences problems with exchange bureaus, ATM fraud or credit card fraud report it to the nearest police station as soon as possible.
 Delays in reporting can hamper investigations.

 Public transport throughout Bulgaria is generally good, although the standard of buses and trams in the cities is varied.
 You can buy tickets in bulk from ticket kiosks or for single journeys on the tram or bus.
-Sofia has a metro system that runs east to west through the city centre and work is ongoing to extend the system.
+Sofia has a metro system with four lines that run through the city centre.

 Travelling by bus or air within the country is cheap and reliable.
-There are internal flights between Sofia, Plovdiv, Bourgas and Varna which are quite accessible.
+There are internal flights between Sofia, Plovdiv, Burgas and Varna which are quite accessible.
 The bus network is quite extensive.

 Train travel is less popular and the quality of the service is not as comfortable.
 Car hire is also possible, with international companies such as Avis and Hertz operating in Bulgaria as well as other local companies.